esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 ```bash
 dcm2niix -help
 ```
-One of the advaantages of working with `dcm2niix` is that it can be used to create Brain Imaging Data Structure (BIDS) files, since it outputs a NIfTI and a JSON with metadata ready to fit into the BIDS standard.
+One of the advantages of working with `dcm2niix` is that it can be used to create Brain Imaging Data Structure (BIDS) files, since it outputs a NIfTI and a JSON with metadata ready to fit into the BIDS standard.
 [BIDS](https://bids.neuroimaging.io/) is a widely adopted standard of how data from neuroimaging research can be organized.
 The organization of data and files is crucial for seamless collaboration across research groups and even between individual researchers.
 Some pipelines assume your data is organized in BIDS structure, and these are sometimes called [BIDS Apps](https://bids-apps.neuroimaging.io/apps/).

 Some of the more popular examples are:

 - `fmriprep`
 - `freesurfer`
 - `micapipe`